theGreatWhiteShark/climex/README.md

 # Features

-- Performing the extreme value analysis for a large number of different stations
+- You can perform the extreme value analysis for a large number of different stations.
-- Control all the steps involved GEV fitting with an intuitive interface in a persistent way (changes will be applied in the analysis of all following time series)
+- You have full control all the steps involved GEV fitting via an intuitive graphical interface in a persistent way (changes will be applied in the analysis of all following time series).
-- The fitting is done using a maximum likelihood procedure especially tuned to produce the best possible results
+- The fitting is done using a maximum likelihood procedure especially tuned to produce the best possible results.
+- You can verify if the fitting procedure worked or got stuck in a local minimum via an animation.
 - Contains a script for downloading all station data of the German weather service (DWD) to get you started with your climate analysis